aileensiele/coco/Milestone5.md

 - GPT summaries improve our review speed by giving teammates a high-level overview at a glance.
 - Handling large PR diffs required saving them to a file instead of using environment variables.
 - We used the new OpenAI SDK syntax (`openai>=1.0`) for better maintainability.
-- Secret key management was scoped to a fork for privacy and billing control.
+- Secret key management was scoped to a fork(rather than the main repository) for privacy and billing control.

 ---